richtepa/WebDev/intents/How_much_Browser.md

 * how many devices use _edge_ _11_?
 * how many people use _chrome_ _61_?
 * how many people use _firefox_?
+* how many people use the actual verion of _firefox_?
 * how many devices use _chrome_ _61_?
 ### Outputs
 #### Simple Response